 Potential for one-size-fits-all solutions with large outsourcing firms.
-If you suddenly find yourself with the need for a half-dozen developers, companies like Wipro, Infosys, TCS, Cognizant, and HCL can provide lots of team members on comparatively short notice.
+If you suddenly find yourself needing a half-dozen developers for custom software development, software development companies like Wipro, Infosys, TCS, Cognizant, and HCL can provide lots of team members on comparatively short notice.

-You know you won’t pay much in working with them, but you won’t know what you’re paying for.
+You know you won’t pay much to work with them, but you won’t know what you’re paying for.

 Amplifies the problems of remote work.
 It’s tricky to manage a team spread across just the North American time zones, and it’s tricky to retain geographically unbound employees.
 These problems do not get better with people twelve rather than three hours away.

 Limited reach in Latin America.
-With that in mind, Latin America has emerged as a significant source of talent for hiring developers for a startup in recent years.
+With that in mind, Latin America has recently emerged as a significant source of talent for a resource-constrained startup environment.
 But many North American companies have struggled to establish professional networks in these emerging markets like the existing ones in Eastern Europe and Asia.

 In fact, that’s why we recently expanded our talent graph into the region.

 Easy to identify specialties.
-Freelancers typically try to find a technical niche to occupy, and a portfolio on an Upwork page will often provide a lot more context than you’ll get if you try to identify passive full-time candidates via LinkedIn profiles.
+Freelancers typically try to find a technical niche to occupy.
+A portfolio on an Upwork page will often provide much more context than you’ll get if you try to identify passive full-time candidates via LinkedIn profiles.